Remembering Dr. Martin Luther King Jr.

 That's why the celebration of his life today cannot be limited to a single community or issue.
 African-Americans are justly proud that he rose from their ranks, but his life is significant to all Americans.

-On January 20, Barack Obama takes over as the country's chief executive officer.
-With this historic presidency comes the "thawing" the King legacy.
+Last January, Barack Obama took over as the country's chief executive officer.
+With this historic presidency came the "thawing" the King legacy.

 Tags: Martin Luther King, King Holiday, Civil Rights, Human Rights, Media by Sistrunk